Lazy Susan turntable and locking grid improve game play. Attractive wooden frame gives high-end appearance. Includes storage space in bottom layer.

 Tiles remain in place while table is turned.
 Lazy Susan turntable replaced by better wheels.
 Curved letter racks improve player privacy during game.

 Some tiles are offset, missing number values.
 Smaller in size than expected.
-Game board design different than original version.
+Game board design different than classic version.

-Maintains the classic look and gameplay of vintage Scrabble sets.
+Maintains the classic look and game play of vintage Scrabble sets.
 Affordable price point for casual use.
-Bi-folded game board is sturdy, stores easily.
+Foldable game board is sturdy, stores easily.

 No recessed tile holders, so pieces tend to slide on board.
 Tiles made from cheap material.
 Some letters may be missing from set.

 Two-sided game board offers basic and advanced game play.
 Employs both visual and basic reading skills.
 Older children and adults can play the unstructured advanced version.

 Game is very basic, matching preexisting words.
 Older children may lose interest quickly.
 No letter tray.
 Cardboard tiles cheaply made.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.